enkidevs/curriculum/sql/dql/intro-joins/relative-v-non-relative-database.md

 ## Content

 In many different situations, the data that we come across may have a predefined structure.
-For example payroll data for a large company or a catalogue of different plants and their attributes.
+For example, payroll data for a large company or a catalog of different plants and their attributes.
-In these examples there is an entry[1] for every employee, each having its own associated data and primary keys.
+In these examples, there is an entry[1] for every employee, each having its own associated data and primary keys.

 The majority of data available on the internet, however, has little or no structure.
 An often-seen example of this would be bulk text data[2].
 Non-relational databases do not store a rigid system of tables, entries, primary or foreign keys.
 Instead, the structure of the database varies with the type of data being stored.